Low Stress Training (LST) Cannabis

 Low Stress Training Autoflowering Strains

 Autoflowering plants have a very rapid growth period and do not require changes in the light cycle to begin flowering.
-As a result, it is often best to avoid high-stress training autoflowers, as it may stunt their growth.
+As a result, it is often best to avoid high-stress training or monster cropping autoflowers, as it may stunt their growth.
 By using low-stress training, growers can boost the yield of their autoflower plants without the risk of stunting them.

 Final Thoughts on Low Stress Training Cannabis